 My facial redness doesn't seem to improve with rosacea medications.
 Is light therapy a better rosacea treatment?

-Though early studies show benefits, more research is needed to determine how long the light therapy treatments are effective for rosacea and what the long-term risks might be.
-If you experience persistent rosacea, talk to your doctor to see if light therapy is a rosacea treatment option for you.
+More research is needed to determine how long the light therapy treatments are effective for rosacea and what the long-term risks might be.
+If you experience persistent rosacea, talk with your doctor to see if light therapy is an option for you.

 See more Expert Answers

 - van Zuuren EJ, et al. Interventions for rosacea.
 Cochrane Database of Systematic Reviews. http://www.thecochranelibrary.com.
 Accessed Oct.
 1, 2018.